prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### re constant

 The classical electron radius.
-Through the Bohr radius `a0`, it depends on fine structure constant and is calculated by:
+Through the Bohr radius `a0`, it depends on fine structure constant `α` and is calculated by:
 ```rpl
     12 SIG  re='CONVERT(Ⓒα^2*Ⓒa0;1_m)'
 ```
-Its relative uncertainty is three times the one of the fine structure
+Through its dependance to `a0` and `α`, its relative uncertainty is three times the one of the fine structure constant:
-constant:
 ```rpl
     12 SIG  Usre='→NUM(CONVERT(ROUND(UBASE(ⒸUrre*Ⓒre);-2);1_m))'  Urre='→NUM(ROUND(3*Usα/α;-2))'
 ```